European Chafer Beetle

 - The damage these beetles cause can be masked by abundant moisture in spring and fall, but drier weather quickly results in the appearance of brown patches on your grass.

-- You may also see birds, skunks and other predators digging up your lawn in search of grubs.
+- You may also see birds, skunks, and other predators digging up your lawn in search of grubs.

-Monitor your lawn for European chafer beetle infestations
+Monitor your lawn for infestations

-How to prevent a European chafer beetle infestation
+How to prevent infestations

 In high traffic areas consider grass replacements such as mulch or paving stones, or use alternative ground covers.